ashee/run-hyperkit/readme.md

 login: ubuntu
 password: ashee007
 ```
 *Please note that login into the VM may fail the 1st few times.
 This is because **cloud-init** has not had a chance to initialize.
-Make a few attempt, it will
+Make a few attempt, it will work eventually.*

-eventually work*
+The username, password or ssh-keys can be customized by editing *cloud-init/user-data*.
+See docs at https://cloudinit.readthedocs.io/en/latest/

 # ubuntu images
 Visit https://cloud-images.ubuntu.com/ for ubuntu distributions of cloud images